hazelcast/hazelcast-reference-manual/src/WAN/AckTypes.md

-### Acknowledge Types
+### Acknowledgment Types

-Starting with 3.6, WAN replication supports different acknowledge (ACK) types for each target cluster group.
+Starting with 3.6, WAN replication supports different acknowledgment (ACK) types for each target cluster group.
 Using this ACK types, you can choose from two different ACK types depending on your consistency requirements.
 The following ACK types are supported:

 - `ACK_ON_RECEIPT`: Events that are received by target cluster that are considered as successful.
 This option does not guarantee that the received event is actually applied but it is faster.
 - `ACK_ON_OPERATION_COMPLETE`: This option guarantees that the event is received by the target cluster and it is applied.
 It is more time consuming.
-But
-but it is the best way if you have strong consistency requirements.
+But it is the best way if you have strong consistency requirements.

 The following is an example configuration: